Pacifism in the United States

 Pacifism has manifested in the United States in a variety of forms (such as peace movements), and in myriad contexts (such as opposition to the Civil War and to nuclear weapons).
 In general, it exists in contrast to an acceptance of the necessity of war for national defense.
-Pacifism in the United States has been extremely influential in American politics, with public opposition to war impacting US politics and being championed by various organizations and authors.
+Pacifism in the United States has been occasionally influential in American politics, with public opposition to war impacting US politics and being championed by various organizations and activists.

+In the colonial era, pacifism was a major belief among the Quakers and German sects in the Pennsylvania colony.
+The Quakers lost control of Pennsylvania because they were reluctant to protect settlers from Indian raids.
+During the American Revolutionary War (1775-1783), the pacifists kept quiet.

+From 1794 to 1815, as France battled Great Britain, foreign policy was bitterly debated.
+Pacifism played a very small role, and there were no new pacifist organizations.

-Early into the existence of the US opinions on pacifism was split along class divide.
-Many militarists in the US wanted the annexation of Canada, and an expanded US colonial sphere.
-Following the War of 1812 and failure of the US military to invade Canada American isolationism became the dominant political force in the US.
-The US at the time maintained a small military compared the European great powers, this military was primarily used to fight expansionist wars against Mexico and Native Americans.
+There was a small undeclared naval conflict against France in 1798-1800, and a real War of 1812 against Britain in 1812-1815.
+Antiwar sentiment in 1812 was strong in the northern states that bordered Canada; few people there wanted the annexation of Canada.
+After 1815 and the failure of the British military invasion of New Orleans.
+American isolationism became the dominant attitude.
+The US maintained a small military compared to the European great powers.
+It was primarily used to fight a war against Mexico and Native Americans.
 The other purpose was for national defense.
-The Civil War, saw limited opposition to the war in the North, with flare ups of opposition such as the New York City draft riots.
-After the Civil War, the US underwent limited militarization and although industrializing rapidly was considered a minor military power in comparison to the European great powers.
+The Civil War, saw limited Copperhead opposition to the war in the North, with flare ups of opposition such as the New York City draft riots.
+After the Civil War the US was a minor military power in comparison to the European great powers.
 The emerging American realism movement, rejected war and depicted it as cruel and useless, this as opposed to the Romantic movement which idolized war as heroic.
-Authors such as Walter Whitman, who's early writing displayed certain optimism at war began to depict war more negatively.
-During World War I early opposition to the war was the dominant position, with Woodrow Wilson's campaign in 1916 using the slogan "He kept us out of the war," for his campaign.
-The US would ultimately join World War I on the side of the Entente.
+Authors such as Walt Whitman, whose early writing displayed certain optimism at war began to depict war more negatively.
+During World War I early opposition to entering the European war was the dominant position, with Woodrow Wilson's campaign in 1916 using the slogan "He kept us out of the war."
+In 1917 the US joined World War I on the side of the Britain, France and Italy.
 After World War I, pacifism in the US grew more organized, with defined ideological stances.
-The lost generation in the US having endured through the trenches of the war, embraced pacifism similar to the United Kingdom and France.
-The lost generation would also lead to a growing progressive and socialist movement in the US.
-This was further entrenched by artistic and political movements of Dadaism and Surrealism which opposed war and by authors such as Ernest Hemingway.
+The lost generation of veterans endured through the trenches of the war, embraced a mild pacifism.
+This was further entrenched by antiwar authors such as John Dos Passos and Ernest Hemingway.